munificent/ui-as-code/in-progress/optional-semicolons.md

 **TODO: Are there any studies on this we can reference?**

 Even experienced manual semicolon inserters still make mistakes.
-Even after years of programming in Dart, I often forget the mandatory semicolon when assigning a lambda to a variable:
+After years of programming in Dart, I still forget the mandatory semicolon when assigning a lambda to a variable:

 ```dart
 someCallback = () {